 The AXT 25TC runs on a 2500 Watt electric motor that has been designed to produce a lot of torque- a staggering 650nm.
 This torque and the cutting blade speed of 41rpm (rpm rates are lower for non-rotary cutters) makes shredding branches a walk in the park.

 Its turbine cutting system differs from our budget reviews which are both rotary types.
-The turbine system is highly efficient and can shred everything from soft greenery, to bushes, and even hardwood branches up to 45mm in diameter, the same as on the spec sheet.
+The turbine system is highly efficient and can shred everything from soft greenery, to bushes, and even hardwood branches up to 45mm in diameter with ease.

 With this cutting prowess and Bosch’s self-feed system, you should be able to get through 230 kg of material per hour which is two and a half times the ability of the budget garden shredders.

-Even with its cutting power, blockages will still occur in this garden shredder from time to time but rather than shy away from a problem, Bosch have met it head on, and fixed it!
-Bosch has anticipated and fitted a control pad that makes it easy to unblock by reversing it.
+Even with its cutting power, blockages are inevitable with a garden shredder from time to time but rather than shy away from a problem, Bosch have met it head on, and fixed it!
+Bosch has anticipated and fitted a control pad that makes it easy to unblock by reversing the cutters.
 There’s no need to remove the hopper and this speeds up operating time a lot and not to mention much safer and less aggro making it worth the asking price over the budget models easily.

-The only complaints I have for this particular garden shredder are-.
-The wheels are small and moving over uneven ground can feel a little unsteady, especially when folded up for easy storage but once you’re in situ, it’s all go with this piece of kit.
+The only complaints I have for this particular garden shredder are the wheels are smaller than they could be, moving over uneven ground can feel a little unsteady, especially when folded up for easy storage but once you’re in situ, it’s all go with this piece of kit.